 Leave your legacy.
 Tell your loved ones who you are and whose you are.

-Trinity Senior Ministry is providing a unique service to seniors: recording your faith legacy for loved ones.
-Interested seniors can record their thoughts in the form of a 20-minute video.
+Trinity Older Adult Ministry is providing a unique service to older adults: recording your faith legacy for loved ones.
+Interested people can record their thoughts in the form of a 20-minute video.
 You are also invited to write a diary of your faith journey, which Trinity will produce.
-Either or both are available to Trinity seniors.
+Either or both are available to Trinity older adults.

 You are welcome to make your own questions as long as they pertain to you and your faith journey.
 The following are possible questions to be used.
 Try to budget your time so that you can be sure to have a recording that gives the message you want to send.
 Life experiences can be helpful but don’t let them take up all your time.
 Grab a sheet of paper and jot down some notes.